Divorce Lawyer in Bridgewater

 High-conflict matters are approached with careful planning and calm, consistent communication.
 Attorney Blaustein focuses on safety, documentation, and realistic goals, then uses mediation when possible and litigation when necessary.
 The aim is to reduce unnecessary escalation while still protecting your rights and your relationship with your children.

-Many divorces are resolved through negotiation or mediation without a full trial, although court appearances are still common for certain steps.
+Many divorces are resolved through negotiation or mediation without a full trial, though court appearances are still common for certain steps.
 The firm generally begins with mediated or negotiated discussions, then turns to litigation if core issues remain unresolved.
 Your path depends on your spouse’s cooperation and the complexity of the case.

-How does child custody work in New Jersey?
+How Does Child Custody Work in New Jersey?

 Contact us today to schedule a consultation with our Bridgewater divorce lawyer.